Russia attacks Ukraine; peace in Europe 'shattered'

 His adviser Mykhailo Podolyak said: “A full-scale war in Europe has begun. … Russia is not only attacking Ukraine, but the rules of normal life in the modern world.”

+In Washington, President Joe Biden convened a meeting of the National Security Council on Thursday to discuss Ukraine as the U.S. prepares new sanctions.
+Biden administration officials have signaled that two of the measures they were considering most strongly include hitting Russia’s biggest banks and slapping on new export controls meant to starve Russia’s industries and military of U.S. semiconductors and other high-tech components.

+The attacks came first from the air.
+Later Ukrainian authorities described ground invasions in multiple regions, and border guards released footage showing a line of Russian military vehicles crossing into Ukraine’s government-held territory.
+European authorities declared the country’s airspace an active conflict zone.

-The attack targeted a country the size of Texas that has increasingly tilted toward the democratic West and away from Moscow’s sway.
-The autocratic Putin made clear earlier this week that he sees no reason for Ukraine to exist, raising fears of possible broader conflict in the vast space that the Soviet Union once ruled.
+After weeks of denying plans to invade, Putin launched the operation on a country the size of Texas that has increasingly tilted toward the democratic West and away from Moscow’s sway.
+The autocratic leader made clear earlier this week that he sees no reason for Ukraine to exist, raising fears of possible broader conflict in the vast space that the Soviet Union once ruled.
 Putin denied plans to occupy Ukraine, but his ultimate goals remain hazy.

-Ukrainians who had long braced for the prospect of an assault were urged to stay home and not to panic despite the dire warnings.
+Ukrainians who had long braced for the prospect of an assault were urged to shelter in place and not to panic despite the dire warnings.

 With social media amplifying a torrent of military claims and counter-claims, it was difficult to determine exactly what was happening on the ground.

+Ukraine’s military chief Valerii Zaluzhnyi said his troops were fighting Russian forces just 7 kilometers (4 miles) from the capital — in Hostomel, which is home to the Antonov aircraft maker and has a runway that is long enough to handle even the biggest cargo planes.
+Russian officials said separatist forces backed by Russia in the east have taken a new strip of territory from Ukrainian forces, but have not acknowledged ground troops elsewhere in the country.

-Associated Press reporters saw or confirmed explosions in the capital, in Mariupol on the Azov Sea, and Kharkiv in the east.
+Associated Press reporters saw or confirmed explosions in the capital, in Mariupol on the Azov Sea, Kharkiv in the east and beyond.
 AP confirmed video showing Russian military vehicles crossing into Ukrainian-held territory in the north from Belarus and from Russian-annexed Crimea in the south.

-Governments from the U.S. to Asia and Europe readied new sanctions after weeks of failed efforts for a diplomatic solution.
-But global powers have said they will not intervene militarily to defend Ukraine, though NATO mobilized more troops to move toward eastern Europe.

-Alliance member Lithuania, which borders Russian ally Belarus and a Russian exclave, declared a state of emergency, and the president of Moldova pushed to do the same.

-Anton Gerashchenko, an adviser to Ukraine’s interior minister, said on Facebook that the Russian military had launched missile strikes on Ukrainian military command facilities, air bases and military depots in Kyiv, Kharkiv and Dnipro.

-The Russian Defense Ministry said it was not targeting cities, but using precision weapons and claimed that “there is no threat to civilian population.”
+Russian and Ukrainian authorities made competing claims about damage they had inflicted.
+Russia’s Defense Ministry said it had destroyed scores of Ukrainian air bases, military facilities and drones, and confirmed the loss of a Su-25 attack jet, blaming it on “pilot error.”
+It said it was not targeting cities, but using precision weapons and claimed that “there is no threat to civilian population.”

+Ukraine’s armed forces said they shot down multiple Russian aircraft.
+They reported at least 40 soldiers dead, and said a military plane carrying 14 people crashed south of Kyiv.

-The consequences of the conflict and resulting sanctions on Russia started reverberating throughout the world.
+The consequences of the conflict and resulting sanctions on Russia reverberated throughout the world.

-World stock markets plunged and oil prices surged by nearly $8 per barrel.
-Market benchmarks tumbled in Europe and Asia and U.S. stocks pointed toward a sharply lower open.
-Brent crude oil jumped to over $100 per barrel Thursday on unease about possible disruption of Russian supplies.
+World stock markets plunged and oil prices on both sides of the Atlantic surged toward or above $100 per barrel, on unease about possible disruption of Russian supplies.
 The ruble sank.

 Anticipating international condemnation and countermeasures, Putin issued a stark warning to other countries not to meddle.